OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Number of transactions in the contract*
 - [ ] Provide emergency contacts with their responsiveness levels and response availabilities*
 - [ ] List of all monitoring services used by the token, if any.
-- [ ] Does the token have more than one address?*
+- [ ] Does the token have more than one address[^1]?*
 - [ ] Provide test suite with code coverage.
-- [ ] Does the token use a compiler version greater than 0.8.0 or the SafeMath?*
+- [ ] Does the token use a compiler version greater than 0.8.0 or the SafeMath?
+If not, explain how the protocol deals with possible overflows and underflows*
-- [ ] During the execution of the token's functions, does the token execute external code chosen by the caller or receiver?*
+- [ ] During the execution of the token's functions, does the token execute external code chosen by the caller or receiver?[^2] If so, please explain the reasoning behind this decision*
-- [ ] Provide documentation*
 - [ ] Does it have an active bug bounty program?
 - [ ] Formal verification.
 - [ ] How much does the token contract deviate from a standard implementation of ERC20?
 Any additional features that the Compound DAO should know about?*